 Chronic occupational exposure to the elevated levels of n-hexane or hexane n has been described to be associated with neurotoxicity in workers in printing presses, peripheral neuropathy in auto mechanics in the United States, furniture and shoe factories in Europe, Asia, and North America.

 At times, n-Hexane is allowed for various usages like, as a denaturant for alcohol, cleaning agents in the textile, furniture, and leather industries.

 Similar to gasoline, hexane is also highly volatile, and it is an explosion risk.

 Intermolecular Forces of Hexane

 Hexane is a non-polar molecule because of 2 factors.
 Firstly, it has the only bond as C-H, which is non-polar due to hydrogen and carbon having many similar electronegativities.
 Secondly, hexane is symmetric, and hence, any polarity in the molecule would eliminate out.
-Thus, the only intermolecular force acts in hexane are the van der Waals forces/London Dispersion forces or the induced dipole-dipole forces.
+Thus, the only intermolecular force that acts in hexane is the van der Waals forces/London Dispersion forces or the induced dipole-dipole forces.

 Where these are caused by the electrons present in hexane repelling electrons in neighboring hexane molecules, hence inducing a small positive dipole or charge, which then interacts with electron-dense areas in the original molecule.

 An organic compound is any of a vast category of chemical compounds in which one or more carbon atoms are chemically connected to atoms of other elements.
 Hydrogen, oxygen, or nitrogen.
 Carbides, carbonates, and cyanides are among the select carbon-containing chemicals that are not categorized as organic.